The Greedy Spanner is Existentially Optimal: Introduction

-The meaning of \emph{existential near-optimality} is similar, except that we are allowed to have some \emph{slack}, which may depend on the stretch parameter $t$ as well as on parameters of the graph family of interest $\mathcal{F}$.
+The meaning of \emph{existential near-optimality} is similar, except that we are allowed to have some \emph{slack}, which may depend on the stretch parameter $t$ as well as on parameters of the graph family of interest $\mathcal{G}$.
 As mentioned, in our third observation we compare the lightness of the greedy spanner with a certain stretch parameter $t$ to the optimal lightness of any spanner, but with a slightly smaller stretch parameter $t'$.
 This is just one example of how the slack parameter can be used.
-Another example is to compare the greedy spanner in some graph family $\mathcal{F}$ to the optimal spanner, but with respect to a different (closely related) graph family $\mathcal{F'}$.
+Another example is to compare the greedy spanner in some graph family $\mathcal{G}$ to an optimal spanner, but with respect to a different (closely related) graph family $\mathcal{F'}$.
 In particular, in our second and third observations we compare the lightness of the greedy spanner in metric spaces of bounded doubling dimension to the optimal lightness of any spanner, but with respect to metric spaces of slightly larger doubling dimension.
-(See \sectionref{sec:pre} for the definition of doubling dimension.)
 It would be interesting to study additional ways of using the slack parameter, as they may lead to new results in this area.

+We remark that light spanners were extensively studied in various graph families such as planar graphs \cite{ADDJS93,Klein05}, apex graphs \cite{GS02}, bounded pathwidth graphs \cite{GH12}, bounded genus graphs \cite{Grigni00,GS02,DHM10}, bounded treewidth graphs \cite{DHM10}, and graphs excluding fixed minors \cite{Grigni00,DHM10,BLW17Minor}.
+Since all these graph families are closed under edge removal, our first observation implies that the greedy spanner for them is just as good as any other spanner. \\ {\bf 1.4~ Subsequent work.~} The preliminary version of this paper appeared in PODC 2016 \cite{FS16}, and it triggered further work in the area.
+We focus here on the two most relevant follow-up papers \cite{BLW19,LS19}.

+Borradaile, Le and Wulff{-}Nilsen \cite{BLW19}, improving over \cite{Got15}, presented a construction of $(1+\eps)$-spanners for doubling metrics with lightness $(1/\eps)^{O(\ddim)}$; the improvement is in the dependence of the lightness bound on $\eps$ and $\ddim$ (see Section \ref{sebsec:DoublingPreliminaries} for the details).
+Moreover, by building on our Theorem \ref{finish}, Borradaile et al.\ achieved an $O(n \log n)$-time algorithm for constructing $(1+\eps)$-spanners with lightness $(1/\eps)^{O(\ddim)}$.